Extract with Grains

 First Time Brewing An Extract With Grains Beer

-In this article you'll learn how to use steeped grains, pellet hops and liquid yeast to modify an extract beer to closely match a popular style of pale ale.
-Brewing with specialty grains, your own choice of hops and liquid yeast takes a few additional pieces of equipment and some added work.
+In this article you'll learn how to use steeped grains, pellet hops and yeast to modify an extract beer to closely match a popular style of pale ale.
+Brewing with specialty grains, your own choice of hops and yeast takes a few additional pieces of equipment and some added work.
 However, using the techniques described here, you can modify an extract-based beer to brew virtually any style of beer you want.

 Specialty grains are any grain that is not a base grain.
 So, what's a base grain?
 Base grains are the grains — usually lightly kilned malted barley or malted wheat — that provide the bulk of the fermentable sugars in a beer.
-Specialty grains are darker grains that are added to beer in smaller quantities.
+Specialty grains are most often darker grains that are added to beer in smaller quantities.
 Although they add a small amount of fermentables, the flavor, aroma and color of these grains are the main reasons they are added to beers.
 There are many different kinds of specialty grains.
 Adding them singly or in combination yields a large range of possible flavors and colors.

 Using Specialty Grains